bruderstein/unexpected-react/README.md

 If you're using [Jest](https://facebook.github.io/jest/), you can skip this part, as it comes with built in jsdom support.

-For React v16 (using the test unexpected-react@fiber version), we recommend using [jsdom-global](https://npm.im/jsdom-global) and the [requireAnimationFrame polyfill](https://gist.github.com/paulirish/1579671) from Erik Möller, Paul Irish and Tino Zijdel.
+For React v16, we recommend using [jsdom-global](https://npm.im/jsdom-global) and the [requireAnimationFrame polyfill](https://gist.github.com/paulirish/1579671) from Erik Möller, Paul Irish and Tino Zijdel.
 For previous versions, you can use the boilerplate presented here.

 The `emulateDom` file depends on whether you want to use [`domino`](https://npmjs.com/package/domino), or [`jsdom`](https://npmjs.com/package/jsdom).
 If you're using Jest, jsdom is built in, so you can ignore this section.